Slow Cooker Split Pea Soup with Ham Hocks Recipe

 - Salad croutons, optional

-- 1. In a 4- or 5-qt. slow cooker, combine the broth, ham hocks, vegetables, peas and bay leaves.
+- 1. In a 4- or 5-qt. slow cooker, combine the broth, ham hocks, vegetables, split peas and bay leaves.
 Cover and cook on low for 8-10 hours or until ham hocks and peas are tender.

 - 2. Discard bay leaves.
 Remove meat from bones when cool enough to handle; cut ham into small pieces and set aside.
 Cool soup slightly.